JFfarrell/summerProject/django_graphQL/README.md

 `django_graphgQL/`
 General django settings files, including url routing and provision for the above applications.

+`data`
+contains sourcing and parsing scripts for various data sources used in the application.

 `db.sqlite3`
 SQLite database containing routes and customers information.